Wondering what to do in Gold Coast? Here are 9 top tourist things to see and experiences to try…

 The Gold Coast region in the Queensland region of Australia turned out to be my personal favourite among all the places I’ve been to in the country so far.
 Though it’s true that I still have a significantly larger portion of Australia to discover, out of whatever little of it I’ve seen so far, the Gold Coast remains a particular highlight, and there are many reasons for it.

 Gold Coast is the epitome of the Australian dream: from exploring picturesque surfing beaches to experiencing laid-back cafes to trying adventure sports of different kinds.
 In just a 60km of a stretch, you get to do so much that you otherwise don’t in most of the other tourist places in the world.
-I remember how before arriving on the Gold Coast, I underestimated it as just another upcoming beach towns in Australia, laden with nothing beyond surfing experiences and a laid-back life, but I was wrong.
+I remember how before getting there, I underestimated it as just another upcoming beach towns in Australia, laden with nothing beyond surfing experiences and a laid-back life, but I was wrong.
 Gold Coast has much more to see and do than one can imagine.

 Also Read: A 5 Day Action-Packed Travel Itinerary For Gold Coast